-0700-0900.
 Blow the cobwebs away at Pane con Carne (Sternengasse 18, 061 281 5011), a lively espresso bar with hanging hams and a funky décor.
 Slightly more sedate, Confiserie Schiesser (Marktplatz 19, 061 261 6077) has been a Basel institution for coffee and cake since 1870, while Confiserie Bachmann (Blumenrain 1, 061 260 9999) offers a sumptuous selection of breakfast patisserie.

-0900-1100.
-Basel is ripe for exploring on foot; particularly early morning as many museums don’t open until later.
-As well as a beautiful medieval town centre, Basel offers excellent examples of contemporary design from stellar architects such as Renzo Piano, Mario Botta, and Herzog & de Meuron.
-Get a feel for the city by following well-marked historic trails using either a downloaded app or hired iPad from the tourist office on Barfüsserplatz.
-The 30-minute Erasmus trail (marked red) visits the famous landmarks of the Romanesque Münster (cathedral) and Renaissance Rathaus (town hall).
-The longer Hans Holbein trail (marked green) passes through the former industrial canals of St Alban-Tal before crossing the Rhine by wooden fahre (ferry) from Grossbasel (‘Big Basel’) to Kleinbasel (‘Little Basel’).
-On Kleinbasel, it’s a short riverside stroll to the magnificently eccentric Museum Tinguely (Paul Sacher-Anlage 2, 061 681 9320), devoted to the work of the prominent Swiss painter and sculptor.
+Basel is ripe for exploring on foot.
+As well as a beautiful medieval town centre, the city offers excellent examples of contemporary design from stellar architects such as Renzo Piano, Mario Botta and local boys Herzog & de Meuron, whose stamp can be found all over town including on the Messe exhibition centre where Art Basel is held each June.
+Get a feel for the place by following well-marked historic trails using either a downloaded app or hired iPad from the tourist office on Barfüsserplatz.
+The 30-minute Erasmus trail (marked red) visits the famous landmarks of the Romanesque twin-towered Münster (cathedral), with its Pfaltz viewing platform overlooking the Rhine, and the richly decorated Renaissance Rathaus (town hall).
+The longer Hans Holbein trail (marked green) passes through the former industrial canals of St Alban-Tal – nicknamed ‘Little Venice’ – where the Paper Mill Museum (St Alban-Tal 37, 061 225 9090) gives an insight into the area’s papermaking past.
+Round off your wander by crossing the Rhine from Grossbasel (‘Big Basel’) to Kleinbasel (‘Little Basel’) on a wooden fahre (ferry), a little passenger boat propelled across the river by the current alone.